 Skunk spray is produced in the anal glands of the skunk and used for self-defense.
 It is a yellow oil composed of several different compounds including thiols.
 Thiols have the ability to bind quickly and strongly to skin proteins and have a "rotten egg" odor that also causes irritation to the eyes and lungs.
 When a skunk is scared, they can and will spray this liquid directly at whatever is pursuing them.

 What Can You Do for Your Skunked Cat?

-You may also need to repeat this step if your cat is particularly smelly.
+You may need to repeat this bath if your cat is particularly smelly.
 If the idea of bathing your cat has you reconsidering just how noxious the smell is, you can try doing a sponge bath type of treatment.
 Instead of completely dousing your cat with water, use a wet washrag to dampen their fur and then again to work the solution in.
-Once you are ready to rinse, use a fresh wet rag to wipe the solution out of you cat's fur.
+Once you are ready to rinse, use a fresh wet rag to wipe the solution out of your cat's fur.
 If there is only one area of your cat's fur that got sprayed, feel free to only wash that area.

 If any skunk smell gets on you during any part of this process you will want to wash your clothes in regular laundry detergent and ½ C of baking soda.

 Can I Do Anything to Skunk-Proof My Yard?

 There are measures you can take to make your yard less attractive to a skunk.
 Securely seal your outside trash receptacle to prevent a skunk from getting into your garbage.
 If you feed your cat outdoors, pick up the food and water bowls at night.
 If you have a porch or shed, a skunk might find the area underneath those structures desirable for a den.
 You can block access by tacking chicken wire all around or laying bricks all around.